 It’s possible that your healthcare provider already offers you some form of telemedicine; perhaps you can book a video call with a doctor using an app.
 However, that’s just the start.

 Thanks to cloud communication APIs, connecting people is now easier and cheaper than ever.
 With 5G, we’ll see network latencies reduced to near-zero, plus bandwidth that will enable previously unthought of applications.
 And with devices such a smartwatches we have a wealth of information about how our bodies are operating.
-Combined, those technologies mean that developers can create innovative telemedicine tools that have the potential to improve and save lives.
+Combined, those technologies mean that developers can create innovative telemedicine tools that have the potential to improve and save lives, especially in critical times when we are facing a pandemic.